renaissance-publishing/renaissance/content/chapters/05-languages.md

       - For example, Gnolls and Humans cannot physically make the same sounds, and so they cannot speak one-another’s languages.
-      - It is common for people in mixed communities to have some fluency in their neighbor’s languages—even if they cannot actually *speak* that language.
+      - It is common for people in mixed communities to have some fluency in their neighbor’s languages — even if they cannot actually *speak* that language.

 Language Rules